9 Ways to Stop Sweating So Much

 - Oxybutynin

-A downside to some hyperhidrosis and sweating medications is that they stop sweating everywhere.
+When it comes to how to stop sweating with medicine, a downside to some hyperhidrosis and sweating medications is that they stop sweating everywhere.
 Sometimes, you just need to treat underarm sweat.

 New hyperhidrosis treatments have been developed in the last few years including a popular prescription option called Qbrexza.
 This sweat blocking wipe can be applied to the underarms to stop armpit sweat.
 The benefit of Qbrexza is that it will only treat the area where it’s applied.
 As with any prescription there are higher costs, both financial and health related.
 No prescription comes without it’s side effects.

 Prescription antiperspirants are also available.
 These prescription-only antiperspirants use higher levels of aluminum chloride (sometimes 20% or more) to control excessive sweat.
 While effective, they can also cause burning, itching and severe skin irritation.
-Try a clincial strength antiperspirant before choosing a prescription antiperspirant option.
+Try a clinical strength antiperspirant before choosing a prescription antiperspirant option.

 9. Hyperhidrosis Surgery and Other Advanced Treatments

-Botox® to Stop Sweating
+Botox® to stop sweating

 If a clinical strength antiperspirant isn’t working for you, Botox® may be a viable treatment to stop stubborn sweat.
 OnabotulinumtoxinA Injections (Botox®) work by blocking a specific neurotransmitter in your body that stimulates your sweat glands.
 It essentially blocks the chemicals responsible for turning your sweat glands “on”.

-Botox® involves the insertion of small needles into sweat prone areas of your body (armpits, hands, feet, head and face).
+Botulinum toxin injections involve the insertion of small needles into sweat prone areas of your body (armpits, hands, feet, head and face).
 If needles make you squeamish, you may want to look elsewhere for your sweating cure.

-Botox® is not a permanent fix, but it can be effective.
+Botox injections are not a permanent fix, but it can be effective.
 In fact, a few injections into the armpits can prevent excessive sweating for up to 6 months.
 Because of this, many brides choose this option to avoid getting sweat stains on their wedding dress.
 Sometimes teenagers heading to prom might also get this treatment, with their parents’ approval and credit cards, of course.

 miraDry is a non-invasive process where your sweat glands are “zapped” with electromagnetic energy.
 No sweat glands mean no sweat.
 Since your sweat glands don’t grow back, the results are long lasting, if not permanent. miraDry treatment costs are around $3000 and those who have undergone the procedure describe it as painful.